loli/ISLESevaluation/README.md

 ISLESevaluation
 ###############

-Evaluation script for the ISLES challenge 2015 (www.isles-challenge.org).
+Evaluation script for the ISLES 2015 and 2016 challenges (www.isles-challenge.org).

 Background libarary
 -------------------